edisket/FulcrumExamProject/README.md

     node index.js
     ```

+    NOTE:  <b> <i>It's important to call these commands under AuctionBackend directory because the index.js is using SQLITE for database and it use relative pathing to get the sqlite database</i> </b>

 By default the backend will run in 8080, if your port 8080 is blocked you can run it with other port by doing the following step:
 * Inside the AuctionBackend directory, open the index.js
 * Go to the line 8 and change the PORT variable with the port that you want